asgerrud/CLI-ITU/README.md

 ## `itu canteen [ACTION]`

-Get the menu and opening hours of ITU's canteen
+get the menu and opening hours of ITU's canteen

 ```
 USAGE